missF20/fA2025/KNOWLEDGE_BASE_API.md

 The Knowledge Base API provides comprehensive endpoints for managing knowledge files, searching, categorizing, and tagging content.
 It supports various file formats including PDF, DOCX, TXT, and HTML, with automatic content extraction and metadata parsing.

+The API features a resilient architecture with direct endpoint registration that ensures high availability and fault tolerance.
+This implementation bypasses the standard Flask blueprint registration system to guarantee consistent access to knowledge management functionality even when other system components experience issues.

 ## Key Features

 - File upload with automatic content extraction